nossidge/conditional_sample/README.md

 by Paul Thompson - nossidge@gmail.com

-This is a Ruby gem that will patch the Array class with a couple of nice methods for sampling based on the results of an array of Boolean procs.
+This is a Ruby gem that will patch the Array class with a couple of nice methods for sampling based on the results of an array or hash of Boolean procs.
 Array is sampled using the procs as conditions that each specific array index element must conform to.

-I'm using this primarily for procedural generation, where I have an array of possible values and a certain sample I need, or order in which I want the values arranged.
+I'm using this primarily for procedural generation, where I have an array of possible values and a certain sample I need to extract, or an order in which I want the values arranged.

 This code was spun off into a gem from my poetry generation project https://github.com/nossidge/poefy